 Except as otherwise authorized under Section 7.14, federal agencies and departments may, under the following conditions, operate land-based mobile devices that re-radiate signals received from the Global Positioning System (GPS) at 1575.42 ± 12 MHz (Ll).

-- a.
-Use is restricted to inside armored ground vehicles operating within a federal controlled range/facility/installation or cordoned zone. - b.
+b.
 Applications for frequency assignment shall be applied for as an "NR" station class with a note describing how the device will be used.